shay-ag/Fashify/README.md

  4. **Download and import the Fashion Product Images Dataset folder from [here](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small)**

      * Image dataset containes the image(.jpg) files we have used in our project.
 Hence, it is required to download the folder.
-     * Once, these files are downloaded in your system, place these .pkl files in Fashify Directory.
+     * Once, these files are downloaded in your system, place this images folder in Fashify Directory.

  5. **Download and import pickle(.pkl) files**